Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Physics-based Models

 \subsection{Semi-infinite Solid Model}

-A semi-infinite solid is an idealized body in which a temperature change in any part of the body is due to thermal conditions on a single surface \citep{cen_ch4}. \citet{cen_ch4} has modeled a finger touching a material sample as a contact between two semi-infinite bodies.
-In an analogous manner, we modeled the heat transfer process between a heated thermal sensor and a block of material as heat conduction between two semi-infinite solids \citep{cen_ch4, mathis2000new}.
+We modeled the heat transfer process between a heated thermal sensor and a block of material as heat conduction between two semi-infinite solids \cite{cen_ch4, mathis2000new}.
 Figure \ref{fig:temp_flow} shows the diagram that represents this model.